Wine Tasting Itinerary: Alexander, Dry Creek and Russian River Valleys in 3 Days

 If you'd rather focus your day on smaller-scale wineries, head East on River Road at the start of your day.
 Joseph Swan Vineyards, just off the main thoroughfare on Trenton Road, is the kind of intimate setting where you'll often find the winemakers themselves pouring your Pinot Noir.

-A bit further down River Road, turn off onto Olivet Road for a stop at Hook & Ladder Vineyards.
+A bit further down River Road, turn off onto Olivet Road for a stop at Hook & Ladder Winery.
 Owned (and named) by a former San Francisco firefighter, this winery's set in one of the oldest vineyards in the valley, and produces everything from Zinfandel to Gewurztraminer.
 Keep driving West on River Road for a tasting at Martinelli Winery & Vineyards, where visitors sip inside a turn-of-the-century hops barn.

 Further down the road, turn off onto Fulton Road to visit one of the biggest names in Sonoma County wines: Kendall-Jackson Wine Estates & Garden.
 The large estate, complete with lavish gardens, offers guests the chance to build their own tasting flights with four choices from a seasonal selection of eight classic or reserve wines.